 Sutton Palliative Care Coordination Care (PCC) Hub

-Our Palliative Care Coordination Care (PCC) Hub provides support to patients, families and carers, to help you to live well, or support your loved ones to live well, during the last stages of life.
+Here in Sutton, our Palliative Care Coordination Care (PCC) Hub provides support to patients, families and carers, to help you to live well, or support your loved ones to live well, during the last stages of life.

 We also provide clinical support to health and other professionals through conversation and/or interventions, and signpost to relevant services.